R3nH4s1ssu3s/OP-BLOOKET-HACKS/README.md

 https://user-images.githubusercontent.com/99570560/156405518-144def98-0758-4661-bf42-7535fe0e3c49.mp4

-please note im not the owner of this blooket exploits and all the credits go to glizzxy. i am simply just a person who just wants to share the hacks.

 i am on mostly on github so you can reach me in the issues tab if anything goes wrong.